Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Introduction

 Inspired by the success of applying low-rank approximations to neural networks, in this study, we introduce and apply methods for compression of MLIPs.
 In this framework, low-rank matrix and tensor decompositions (or factorizations)~\cite{kolda2009tensor,grasedyck2013literature,khoromskij2018tensor} are used to reduce a number of MLIP parameters without losing accuracy of its fitting.
 We divide the methods for compression of MLIPs into two types.
 The first type is optimization under fixed-rank constraints.
 We apply fixed-rank matrix and tensor factorizations to MLIP parameters and reduce their number.
 We explore both standard optimization techniques for the parameters of fixed-rank matrix/tensor factorization and the Riemannian optimization~\cite{absil2009optimization,uschmajew2020geometric,qi2010riemannian} approach, which additionally removes excessive parameters arising in rank factorizations.
 The second type of methods proposed in this study is the rank augmentation method.
 Here, we start with a small rank during compressed MLIP fitting and increase it to a specific value.
 Once this value is reached, we continue the fitting with this rank.
 We use this method to fit MLIP compressed with matrix factorization.

 In this work, our aim is to verify that compressed MLIPs are as accurate as the base (non-compressed) ones.
 Hence, after compression, we perform benchmarks on three systems, which were previously studied: the Mo-Nb-Ta-W medium-entropy alloy \cite{hodapp2024-ETN}, the molten salt mixture LiF-NaF-KF~\cite{rybin2024-FLiNaK}, and glycine~\cite{rybin2025-mol-cryst}.
 These systems were chosen not only because the datasets are available, but because MLIPs are, in principle, frequently used to model properties of alloys~\cite{rosenbrock2021machine, kostiuchenko2019impact}, molten salts~\cite{porter2022computational}, and molecular crystals.
-In the former case, particularly to accelerate the search for the most energetically favorable polymorphs~\cite{kapil2022complete, D4CP04578E, D5SC01325A, D5SC00677E}.
+In the former case, particularly to accelerate the search for the most energetically favorable polymorphs~\cite{kapil2022complete, rybin2025-mol-cryst, D5SC01325A, D5SC00677E}.
 The success of such calculations is highly dependent on the correct energy ranking of the polymorphs~\cite{hunnisett2024seventh}.
 Molecular crystals typically exhibit complex polymorphic energy landscapes, with numerous structures located within an energy window of a few kilojoules per mole~\cite{reilly2016report}.
 Consequently, a model should have DFT accuracy to reliably range polymorphs, which is a good test for compressed MLIP.

-We test our methods using Moment Tensor Potential (MTP) as an example model, which is frequently used in computational studies (see, e.g., Refs.\cite{hodapp2024-ETN,rybin2024-FLiNaK,rybin2025-mol-cryst}).
+We mainly test our methods using Moment Tensor Potential (MTP) as an example model, which is frequently used in computational studies (see, e.g., Refs.\cite{hodapp2024-ETN,rybin2024-FLiNaK,rybin2025-mol-cryst}).
 This MLIP has two types of parameters to fit: linear and radial.
 The radial parameters are tensors of the fourth order, and we take advantage of tensor-based decompositions to compress these radial parameters.
 We demonstrate that the algorithms used enable both reduction of the number of MTP parameters and improvement of accuracy of MTP fitting for the three systems considered.
-Without loss of generality, the established methodology can be used to compress other MLIPs, for example, ACE~\cite{PhysRevB.99.014104}.
+Without loss of generality, the established methodology can be used to compress other MLIPs, for example, ACE~\cite{drautz2019-ACE}.
+In addition to MTP, we apply the methodology to ACE and on the example of the FLiNaK system we demonstrate that the compressed ACE retains the accuracy of the base ACE.